AI can write useful scripts. It can also write scripts that read your SSH keys and POST them somewhere interesting.

 - Help text when called without args or with `--help`

-- Help must list what permissions are granted
+- Help lists what permissions are granted

 - Single `deno run` command with explicit permissions